koenrane/KR-new-site/content/import/worrying-about-the-vase-whitelisting.md

 Here are three further thoughts:

 - Intuitively-accessible vantage points can help us explore our unstated assumptions and more easily extrapolate outcomes.
 If less mental work has to be done to put oneself in the scenario, more energy can be dedicated to finding nasty edge cases.
 For example, it's probably harder to realize [all the things that go wrong with naive impact measures like raw particle displacement](https://intelligence.org/2016/12/28/ai-alignment-why-its-hard-and-where-to-start/#low-impact-agents), since it's just a _weird _frame through which to view the evolution of the world.
 I've found it to be substantially easier to extrapolate through the frame of something like whitelisting**.**[^7]
+	- I've already adjusted for the fact that one's own ideas are often more familiar and intuitive, and then adjusted for the fact that I probably didn't adjust enough the first time.
 - Imperfect results are often left unstated, wasting time and obscuring useful data.
 That is, people cannot see what has been tried and what roadblocks were encountered.
 - Promising approaches** **may be conceptually-close to correct solutions.
 My intuition is that whitelisting actually _almost works_ in the limit in a way that might be important.